FOG DELAY ALERT- Due to the heavy fog overnight, all cruise ships are delayed.

 • VIP Table (8 seats)

-• Full page ad in event program
+• 1/2 Page Ad in event program

-• Company logo displayed in program as a Captain sponsor
+• Company logo displayed in program as a Captain Sponsor

-• Company logo rotated during event (2 level sponsors per slide)
+(2 level sponsors per slide)

 • Large digital ad rotated during event